gitter-badger/0/data/0/Pages/Community/Clones.md

 ## Community Adapter Clones

 These are clones of Zero System that add functionality to Zero System by providing technological adapters to other projects and services.
-These clones **continuously choose to stay compatible** with Zero System to provide a rock solid foundation for the entire Zero System community.
-Anyone can write and publish a community adapter clone simply by cloning Zero System and implementing the adapter code that will allow for declarative control of the external aspect.
+These clones **continuously choose to stay compatible** with Zero System to provide a rock solid foundation for the entire Zero System community (and derivatives thereof).
+Anyone can write and publish a community adapter clone simply by cloning Zero System and implementing the adapter code that will allow for declarative control of the new aspect/feature/service.

 ### Deployment